Your Windows Store has been acting up recently.

 Looks like there’s lots of work to do, but don’t despair just yet.
 In this article, we’ll offer you 3 quick and easy fixes to help you solve this nasty problem.

-You might not have to try all these fixes.
-Just work down the list until the problem is fixed.
-And before you try these fixes, please make sure your computer’s date, time and time zone are set correctly.
+Before you try these fixes, please make sure your computer’s date, time and time zone are set correctly.

 As the error message suggests, the problem often happens when the Windows Store cache is damaged.
 By resetting the Windows Store cache, we can clear the cache of the apps and hopefully solve the problem.